-The Department of Microbiology, Immunology & Molecular Genetics (MIMG) is the nucleus for research and education in immunological and microbiological topics for the six schools at UT Health San Antonio and provides a dynamic environment for scientific discovery and training.
+The Department of Microbiology, Immunology & Molecular Genetics (MIMG) is the hub for research and education in Immunology and Microbiology at UT Health San Antonio, fostering a dynamic environment for scientific discovery and training.

 Learning and Training Opportunities